June 6, 2018

 Week 1.
 The Essay as Exploration.

 Week 2.
-Craft Intensive I: Building Strong Sentences.
+The Writer’s Toolbox: Building Strong Sentences.

-In the first Craft Intensive unit, we’ll look at the key building block of any essay: the sentence.
+In this craft intensive unit, we’ll look at the key building block of any essay: the sentence.
 Drawing on a wide range of successful examples, we’ll take a deep dive into sentence structure, rhythm, sound, pacing, and more.
+We’ll also do a rapid survey of the key tools in the writer’s kit—metaphor, imagery, symbolism, etc.

 Week 3.
 Literary Journalism.